harryw1/cuddly-tribble/README.md

-# Full Stack Development Learning Repository
+# Learning Journey

-This repository contains various projects, exercises, and notes from my journey learning full stack development through Codecademy and other resources.
+This repository contains materials from two Codeacademy courses that I started:
+1. `full-stack-course`
+2. `data-science-ml`

 ## Structure

-- `/full-stack-course`: Contains subfolders for different topics and projects
+- `/data-science-ml`: Contains subfolders for projects, modules, and other files associated with this course
+  - `/notes`: Contains `.md` files for any notes taken as part of the lessons
+  - `/projects`
+    - `/sql`: SQL related projects and exercises
-  - `/html-and-css`: HTML and CSS projects and exercises
+    - `/python`: Python related projects and exercises
-  - `/js-scripts`: JavaScript exercises and small projects
-  - `/mdnotes`: Markdown notes on various programming concepts
+- `/full-stack-course`: Contains subfolders for projects, modules, and other files associated with this course
+  - `/mdnotes`: Notes for the modules and lessons
-  - `/portfolio-projects`: Larger portfolio projects
+  - `/portfolio-projects`: Bigger, end-of-module projects

-- `/htmx`: Exploration of HTMX technology (currently empty)

-## Key Projects

-### HTML/CSS Projects
-- Broadway Design Project
-- Dasmoto's Arts & Crafts
-- Tea Cozy Project

-### JavaScript Projects
-- Credit Card Checker
-- Number Guesser Game
-- Rock Paper Scissors Game

-### Portfolio Project
-- Message Generator (Mad Libs style story generator)

-## Notes

-The `/mdnotes` folder contains markdown files with notes on various programming concepts, particularly focused on JavaScript.

-## Technologies Used

-- HTML
-- CSS
+  - `/html-and-css`: For the HTML and CSS portion of the course
-- JavaScript
-- Markdown

-## Future Plans

-- Expand JavaScript projects
+  - `/js-scripts`: For the JavaScript portion of the course
-- Explore backend technologies
-- Develop full-stack applications

-## Author
+## Goals

-Harrison Weiss
+My aim for this repository is to keep detailed record of my progress and serve as a place to reflect.

+Ultimately, I want to finish the Data Science and ML course to make my job easier and progress in my career.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This repository is open source and available under the [MIT License](https://github.com/harryw1/cuddly-tribble/blob/main/LICENSE).